 South Coast Sardinia and the Resort Model It Perfected

 The stretch of coastline between Cagliari and Pula on Sardinia's southwestern shore has, over the past three decades, become the reference point for large-format Mediterranean resort hospitality.
 The Forte Village complex sits at kilometre 39.6 of the SS 195, far enough from the capital to feel genuinely secluded, close enough to the airport at Cagliari-Elmas to make arrivals manageable.
 Within this wider complex, Hotel Castello represents the five-star tier: a property built around sea-facing rooms, generous terraces, and a dining programme that gives guests little reason to leave.
-For a guide to the wider city, see our full Cagliari restaurants guide.

 The resort model Forte Village operates is worth understanding before booking.
 European coastal hospitality has largely split between small, design-led properties with under thirty keys and large, self-contained complexes with extensive sport and entertainment infrastructure.
 Forte Village belongs firmly to the second category.
 Guests who stay at Castello are buying into a resort ecosystem: beach clubs, sport academies, go-karting, water sports, Natural Park excursions, cooking lessons, and an entertainment programme that has historically included performers at the Forte Arena.
 The individual hotel is the accommodation layer of a much larger proposition.

-Get Exclusive Access →The Dining Programme: From Garden Restaurants to Heinz Beck
+The Dining Programme: From Garden Restaurants to Heinz Beck

 Hotel dining in large Italian resorts tends to follow one of two paths: a central buffet operation scaled to volume, or a tiered system where a signature restaurant provides credible fine dining above a more casual everyday option.
 Forte Village Castello operates the latter model.
 Half-board rates for Castello guests include breakfast and dinner at the Cavalieri Restaurant, served in a garden setting that reflects Sardinian agricultural and craft traditions.
 The format is comfortable rather than destination-driven, positioned as the daily anchor rather than the occasion.

 The more significant culinary story at Forte Village is the presence of a Heinz Beck restaurant within the wider resort.
 Beck, whose Rome flagship La Pergola has held three Michelin stars for an extended period, represents the upper end of what resort dining can credibly deliver.
-His involvement at Forte Village places the property in a small peer set of Italian resorts that have secured genuine fine-dining credentials rather than replicated the format without the substance.
-Dining at that level requires a supplement on leading of half-board rates, which is standard practice in resort contexts where the signature restaurant operates as a discrete booking rather than an automatic inclusion.
+His involvement at Forte Village places the property in a small comparable set of Italian resorts that have secured genuine fine-dining credentials rather than replicated the format without the substance.
+Dining at that level requires a supplement on top of half-board rates, which is standard practice in resort contexts where the signature restaurant operates as a discrete booking rather than an automatic inclusion.
 This tiered approach, with a solid everyday option and a genuine gourmet alternative on-site, puts Forte Village Castello in a different category from resorts where all dining is either undifferentiated or where the fine-dining claim rests on a single celebrity name with little operational presence.

 Cooking lessons are available as an additional activity, giving guests access to Sardinian culinary technique in a structured format rather than the passive experience of simply eating it.
 This is the model several Italian agriturismo properties and destination hotels have adopted, treating local food knowledge as an experiential product rather than a backdrop.
-Properties like Casa Maria Luigia in Modena have built substantial reputations on exactly this approach.

 Accommodation Structure and Room Positioning